What Are Whales Doing With GameStop - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on GameStop GME.
+A whale with a lot of money to spend has taken a noticeably bullish stance on GameStop.

+Looking at options history for GameStop GME we detected 62 strange trades.

 What's The Price Target?